 Want to try cooking without eggs?
 For starters, try out an egg-free vegan quiche or one of these popular, easy tofu scramble recipes to substitute for eggs for breakfast.
 Or, if you want to avoid tofu, try out a new VeganEgg which you have to see (and taste!) to believe.

-So Should I Eat Eggs If I'm a Vegetarian?
+Can I Eat Eggs If I'm a Vegetarian?

-The bottom line: The important thing is not whether or not a food item fits within your (or another person's) definition of vegetarian or not, but whether or not you feel that consuming food is morally justifiable or not.
+The Bottom Line: The important thing is not whether or not a food item fits within your (or another person's) definition of vegetarian or not, but whether or not you feel that consuming food is morally justifiable or not.
 If you're trying to be kind to animals, you may want to explore going vegan.
 If you're eating vegetarian for your health, you'll likely find that you want to reduce the number of eggs you eat.